Texas A&M University: Corps of Cadets

 The Fightin' Texas Aggie Band's Bugle Rank leads the band at halftime at a football game.

 Robert Gates and senior cadets from the Corps of Cadets give the "gig 'em" sign at the Pentagon.

 Texas A&M is one of six United States senior military colleges.
 As of 2019, the university's Corps of Cadets (or the Corps), with more than 2,500 members, is the largest uniformed student body outside the service academies.
 Many members participate in Reserve Officers' Training Corps (ROTC) programs and earn commissions in the United States Armed Forces upon graduation.
 Members of the Corps have served in every armed conflict fought by the United States since 1876, and over 285 alumni have served as generals or flag officers as of 2021.
 Until 1965, Corps membership was mandatory.
 The Corps began accepting female members in the fall semester of 1974.

 The Corps of Cadets is composed of four major units, the Air Force Wing, the Army Brigade, the Navy/Marine Regiment, and the Fightin' Texas Aggie Band, whose members may be affiliated with any military branch.
 Parson's Mounted Cavalry is the only mounted ROTC unit in the United States.
 The Ross Volunteer Company, one of the oldest student-run organizations in the state, is the official honor guard for the Governor of Texas.
 The Fish Drill Team, a precision, close-order rifle drill team composed entirely of Corps freshmen, represents Texas A&M in local and national competitions.
-The team have won the national championship almost every year since their creation in 1946, and have appeared in several Hollywood films, including A Few Good Men and Courage Under Fire, in which they had prominent roles.
+The team has won the national championship almost every year since their creation in 1946, and has appeared in several Hollywood films, including A Few Good Men and Courage Under Fire, in which they had prominent roles.

 The Fightin' Texas Aggie Band, the nation's largest precision military marching band, provides music for university functions and presents halftime performances at football games.
 Some band drills are so complicated they require band members to step between each other's feet to complete the maneuvers.
 Membership of the Corps of Cadets is a requirement for joining the Aggie Band, whose members live by the same standards, schedules, and regimens as the rest of the Corps.